Instrumental variables with unordered treatments: Theory and evidence from returns to fields of study: IV with multiple unordered treatments

-In Table \ref{tab:taxonomy} we invoke assumptions \ref{ass:excl}--\ref{ass:mono} and characterize the groups of individuals whose potential field choices depend on the instrument.
-The table does not include always takers of field 1 (2) (those who chose field 1 (2) irrespective of instrument value) and never takers of field 1 (2) (those who choose field 2 and 0 (1 and 0) irrespective of instrument value).
+In Table \ref{tab:taxonomy} we invoke assumptions \ref{ass:excl}--\ref{ass:mono} and characterize the principal strata, that is, the groups of individuals defined by how their potential field choices depend on the instrument.
+The table considers the (sub)population with field 0 as the stated next-best alternative.
+For brevity, it does not include always takers of field 1 (2) (those who chose field 1 (2) irrespective of instrument value) and never takers of field 1 (2) (those who choose field 2 and 0 (1 and 0) irrespective of instrument value).

 As shown in the table, there are two types of compliers, $C_{1}$ and $C_{2}$.
 The $C_{1}$ ($C_{2}$) compliers are individuals who choose field 1 (2) when the instrument takes value 1 (2), and the reference field 0 when the instrument takes the value 0.
 In addition, there are four types of defiers, irrelevance and next-best defiers of instruments 1 and 2.
 Irrelevance defiers $ID_{1}$ ($ID_{2}$) are individuals who choose field 2 (1) when the instrument takes value 1 (2) while choosing field 0 if the instrument takes value 0.
 Next-best defiers $ND_{1}$ ($ND_{2}$) are individuals who choose field 2 (1) when the instrument takes value 0 while choosing field 1 (2) if the instrument takes value 1 (2).